DavidRR-F/Obsidian/Networking/Network +/Flashcards/Cabling.md

 ---
 flashcard: true
 ---
-🃟 Flaschcard: (-1, 0, Cables) (: What is a RG-6 Coaxial Cable) (: a common type of coaxial cable used in residential and commercial applications, including cable television (CATV), internet service provision via cable, and increasingly for satellite installations.
-The 75-ohm impedance is optimized for these applications, balancing signal loss over distance with the need for flexibility and ease of installation)
+🃟 Flaschcard: (-1, 0, Cables) (: What is a RG-6 Coaxial Cable) (: a common type of coaxial cable used in residential and commercial applications, including cable television (CATV)
 ❌️🃟 Flaschcard: (-1, 0, Cables) (: a common type of coaxial cable used in residential and commercial applications, including cable television (CATV), internet service provision via cable, and increasingly for satellite installations.
 The 75-ohm impedance is optimized for these applications, balancing signal loss over distance with the need for flexibility and ease of installation) (: What is a RG-6 Coaxial Cable)

 🃟 Flaschcard: (-1, 0, Cables) (: What is a F-Type Connector) (: Widely used for cable television, internet service provision via cable, and satellite television.
 It screws on and provides a secure connection for RF signals)